Apply variables to designs

 Gradient stops

-- From the color picker, select the Gradient icon.
+- From the color picker, select the Gradient icon and click a color swatch from the Stops list.

-- Open the Libraries tab and select a variable to apply to the gradient stop.
+- From the new menu, open the Libraries tab and select a variable to apply to the gradient stop.

-Apply color variables to the color property of an effect.
+To apply a color variable to the color property of a shadow effect:

-- Click Effect settings on any Inner shadow or Drop shadow effects
+- Click Effect settings of the inner shadow or drop shadow effects.

 - Click the color swatch.